Chencholai bombing: Incident

-The human rights organisation University reported that LTTE had organized this first aid class and that these children were not Child Soldiers.
-It further claimed that this camp was used by LTTE but not as a training camp.
+The human rights organisation University Teachers for Human Rights stated the LTTE had organized a first-aid class and that the children were not child soldiers.
+It said the camp was used by LTTE but not as a training camp.

-A United Nations spokeswoman, Orla Clinton, said that students had been killed in the attack and seem to have been students between 16 and 18, A-level students, from the Kilinochichi and Mullaittivu areas, who were on a two-day training course.
+A United Nations spokeswoman, Orla Clinton, said the students killed in the attack were between 16 and 18, A-level students, from the Kilinochichi and Mullaittivu areas and were attending a two-day training course.